icons8/lunacy-docs/docs/text.md

 3. Enter a new text or edit the existing one.
 4. When done, press `Esc` to exit the edit mode.

 When editing typography settings you don't need to select a word or the whole text to make it bold, italicized or whatever.
-Just set the caret inside a word or at the end of the text and apply the required formatting.
-In the latter case, the formatting will be applied to the whole text.
+Just set the caret inside a word or at the end of the text and apply the required setting.
+In the latter case, the setting will be applied to the whole text.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-edittipph.png" height="auto"><source src="/public/text-edittip.mp4" type="video/mp4"></video>